dev-fanto/PTCGP-GPHostBot/README.md

 1. **Import the Backup**:

-   - Download the provided `.zip` file.
+   - Download the provided `PTCGP-GPHostBot.zip` file.
-   - Import the `.zip` file into Click'r as a backup.
+   - Import the `PTCGP-GPHostBot.zip` file into Click'r as a backup.

 2. **Navigate to the 'Social HUB':**